Covid-19: Information for patients

 Talk to a pharmacist about the cost and availability of your medication.

-During the response to COVID-19, PHARMAC made it easier to get funded access to some medicines, including at least nine cancer medicines.
+During the first lockdown, Pharmac made it easier to get funded access to some medicines, including at least nine cancer medicines.

 If you have a medicine that has received funding through the NPPA process, you will have nominated a pharmacy to collect that medicine from.
 You must use your nominated pharmacy.